Kala Patthar Summit, Trek Elevation and Weather Guide

 Of course, the ascent was difficult, but once you arrived and waited for the sun to rise, which rises directly behind Mount Everest, everything turned golden.
 You wish to live there forever as a result of this.

-How difficult is trek to Kala Patthar?
+How challenging is a trek to Kala Patthar?

 Although the trek is short, it is upward and at a high altitude.
 An average hiker should need between 2-3 hours to reach the viewpoint of Kalapatthar.